apphp/laravel-flash/README.md

-# Flash Messages for Laravel Applications
+# Simple Flash Messages for Laravel Applications

 This package allows to use Bootstrap flash messaging for Laravel framework applications.